 The proposed Bylaws envision a 4×4 model of overlapping terms of directorship.
 The Board of Directors will consist of 16 Directors, each serving a four-year term, with four new Directors elected each year.
 One of these Directors is the person recommended to serve the four-year presidential cycle: deputy vice president, vice president, president, and past president.
 This appointment is not automatic but is at the pleasure of the Board of Directors, because officers cannot be elected directly by the membership.
 While this new structure fulfills the legal requirements of the CNCA, in practice it preserves the CEA's tradition of a four-yar presidential cycle.
 Members no longer elect a president or secretary-treasurer directly; they only elect directors who in turn appoint all officer roles each year.

 There are two ways someone can be nominated as CEA Director.

 How will elections work?

 Elections will be held through electronic ballot.
 Every member of the Canadian Economics Association is entitled to vote in the election, and will be sent a ballot by email.
 Votes may also be cast at the Annual General Meeting.
 At the AGM the votes will be counted, and the candidate(s) receiving the most votes will be declared elected.

 When there are only as many nominations as there are open director positions, directors will be elected by acclamation.

 How will the transition occur?

-The table below shows the terms of office and directors that will be taking office if the new Bylaws are adopted by the members and three nominees for director positions in 2018 are elected at at the AGM.
+The table below shows the terms of office and directors that will be taking office if three nominees for director positions in 2018 are elected at at the AGM.
 Incumbent officer roles are also indicated.
 Following the transition, the newly elected board of directors will assign the new officer roles at its inaugural meeting after the AGM.

 3 incumbent president; 4 incumbent president-elect; 5 incumbent secretary-treasurer;